 - Effective for HIIT protocols

-Physiological differences between ages and genders affect baseline metabolic rate and muscle mass, influencing calorie expenditure during rowing:
+Physiological differences between ages and genders affect baseline metabolic rate and muscle mass, influencing calories burned with rowing machine.

 Age Factors: